django-cas-ng/django-cas-ng/README.rst

   we check whether their account already exists.
 Allows user `Joe` to log in to CAS either as `joe` or `JOE` without duplicate accounts being created by Django (since Django allows case-sensitive duplicates).
 If ``upper``, the submitted username will be uppercased.
 Default is ``False``.
+* ``CAS_APPLY_ATTRIBUTES_TO_USER``: If ``True`` any attributes returned by the CAS provider included in the ticket will be applied to the User model returned by authentication.
+This is useful if your provider is including details about the User which should be reflected in your model.
+  The default is ``False``.

 Make sure your project knows how to log users in and out by adding these to your URL mappings::